SESITH01/C-C-Group-Final-Project/README.md

 - Stephanie Sithu

 ### Credits:
 This project was completed as part of my Intro to C/C++ course, with contributions from the talented individuals listed above.
-Special thanks to our instructor [instructor's name] for the guidance and support throughout the project.
+Special thanks to our instructor Dr. Pamela Thomas for the guidance and support throughout the project.

 ### Feedback:
 We'd love to hear your feedback!
 Whether you have suggestions for improvement or simply want to share your MadLibs experience, feel free to open an issue or reach out to us.